top of page

 Q. Is the Camp accredited?

-A. Camp4Kids and Camp Ronald McDonald are both accredited by the American Camp Association (ACA) and recognized for meeting and/or exceeded over 300 camping industry standards in safety, staff screening & training, healthcare and operations.
+A. Camp4Kids and Camp Ronald McDonald are both accredited by the American Camp Association (ACA) and recognized for meeting and/or exceeding over 300 camping industry standards in safety, staff screening & training, healthcare and operations.

 Q. Who watches my kids in the pool?